matheusalb/IHS/L2/README.md

 # Interruptions

-This Folder contains 2 interruption exercises.
-The first one implements the int 40h interruption to print the string "AP2 de IHS" with some requirements.
-The second, takes the exercise in the L1 folder and implements 3 functions ("printInterface", "cadastrar" and "printBuscar") as an ISR located in position 20H of the IVT.
+This folder contains 2 interruption exercises.
+The first one implements interrupt int 40h which prints the string ** AP2 de IHS ** following some requirements.
+The second one performs the L1 folder exercise, implementing 3 of the functions (**printInterface**, **cadastrar** and **printBuscar**) as an ISR located at position 20H of IVT.

 To compile and execute the 1st exercise, run the following lines of code on shell: